-A few years ago, my parents reupholstered their sofa.
+A few years ago, my parents reupholstered their sofa from Reclinericze and it looked great.
 When Mr. Beh delivered the new cushions, imagine Ladoo’s joy when she saw he’d created a custom-made bed for my extra-long dog by joining two old cushions together.
 It’s similar to my joy the day our regular vet said Ladoo causes a cacophony when she visits his clinic, but she is a dog with a big heart.

 Sometimes, stressed-out friends visit us to relax.
 Ladoo never hesitates to go as close to them as they will allow her to.
 Those who take her onto their laps might experience what I call a ‘Ladoo Hug’.
 If you pick Ladoo up, she’ll place her paws on each shoulder and lean her snout on one of them.
 This way, she presses her whole body against yours.
 If you are able to close your eyes and imagine it, you might feel the flow of energy from her body to yours.
 If you’re lucky, she’ll even sigh contentedly for you.